 Indoors or outside, be sure to cut off any rhizomes growing out of the pot.
 This will keep the horsetail from spreading into the pond or surrounding soil.

-Place the pot so the rim is above the water surface, near the edge of a pond or water feature is perfect.
+Place the pot so the rim is above the water surface.
+Near the edge of a pond or water feature is perfect.

 Prune the dead stems after they turn brown in winter.
 Provide some winter interest by leaving the stems in place until new stems emerge.

-Grow Equisetum Hyemale Indoors
+Growing Equisetum Hyemale Indoors

-Lift the pot once-a-month to examine the drainage holes.
+Equisetum hyemale does well in pots on your patio too.
+Just plant it in a non-perforated, 1-gallon pot with drainage holes.
+Lift the pot once a month to examine the drainage holes.
 Cut back any rhizomes that are trying to escape.

 Use a potting soil that works best for bog and water garden plants.
-Set the pot in water that is no more than 4-inches deep.
+Set the pot in water that is no more than 4 inches deep.